 ETP Client supports the selective proxy.
 You can also use the selective SIA Proxy with an on-premises proxy.
 For more information, see About ETP Client and Support of an on-premises HTTP forward proxy.

 Full web proxy.
 Analyzes all web traffic.
-The full proxy is available to organizations that use ETP Client, already use an on-premises proxy, configure Security Connector as an HTTP Forwarder, set their browsers or computer proxy settings to direct traffic to SIA Proxy, or want to use their SD-WAN solution to configure IPsec tunnels from their branches.
+The full proxy is available to organizations that use ETP Client, already use an on-premises proxy, configure Security Connector as an HTTP Forwarder, set their browsers or computer proxy settings to direct traffic to SIA Proxy, or want to use their SD-WAN solution or router to configure IPsec tunnels from their branches.
 For more information, see Full web proxy.

 If your enterprise is licensed for SIA Advanced Threat, you can perform payload analysis.
 SIA payload analysis uses malware scanners to determine which websites are safe to access.
 For more information, see Payload analysis.